Maple Class- Year 5

 What will my child be learning about this half term?

-In English this half term, our writing will focus on the novel 'The Lost Book of Adventure' by Teddy Keen.
-Our first piece of writing will be a survival narrative based the story.
+In English this half term, our writing will focus on the novel 'King Kong' by Anthony Browne.
+Our first piece of writing will be a dilemma narrative based the story.

 Our class novel (a book we read for pleasure) is 'There's a Boy in the Girls' Bathroom by Louis Sachar.